FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-09.md

 and still be classified as a [Lower Bound](#lower-bound).

-Zero exceed ratio means all trials must have a Trial Loss Ratio equal to or smaller than the Goal Loss Ratio.
+Zero exceed ratio means all trials must have a Trial Loss Ratio equal to or lower than the Goal Loss Ratio.

 When more than one trial is intended to classify a Load, MLRsearch also needs something that controls the number of trials needed.